llvm/circt/docs/RationaleFSM.md

 Here we define that each *trigger* causes the possibility of a transition from one state to another state through exactly one transition.
 In a SW context, `fsm.instance` generates an `InstanceType` value to represent a state machine instance.
-Each `fsm.trigger` targets a machine instance and explicilty causes a *trigger*.
+Each `fsm.trigger` targets a machine instance and explicitly causes a *trigger*.
 Therefore, `fsm.trigger` may change the state of the machine instance thus is a side-effecting operation.
 The following MLIR code shows an example of instantiating and triggering the state machine defined above: